sebivenlo/esde2020-camel-ical-workshop/README.md

 You can view the code of this route in `src/main/java/nl/fontys/esde/Routes.java`.
 Here you can see how the routes are defined.

 ### Assignment 1
+In this assignment we want are going to try and expose a much nicer json representation of our calendar and events.
+So in this assignment we are going to implement a processor that will transform our ical objects into nice POJO's that we then can encode nicely in any format we want.

+For this and other assignments we already provided a new simple calendar and event class to use.

+In this assignment you will need to edit the route in `src/main/java/nl/fontys/esde/Routes.java` and complete it.
+You can use the `Ical2Obj` class to implement a processor.

+See also TODO item 1 inside your IDE.

 ### Assignment 2
+Now that we have a nice representation of a calendar.
+It might be nice to filter out all events that already happened.

+See TODO item 2 and the `EventFilter` class

 ### Assignment 3
+In this assignment we are going to create an event that can be shared with other (for example through email)

+See TODO item 3 inside your IDE.

 # Resources